vegu-ai/talemate/README.md

 1. `docker-compose up`
 1. Navigate your browser to http://localhost:8080

+#### To shut down the Docker container

+Just closing the terminal window will not stop the Docker container.
+You need to run `docker-compose down` to stop the container.

 #### How to install Docker

 1. Download and install Docker Desktop from the [official Docker website](https://www.docker.com/products/docker-desktop).